boukestam/boukestam.github.io/content/posts/Simulating a minimal cell.md

 When running the program multiple times, you get a different result each time, just like you would in the real world.

 ### Ordinary Differential Equation (ODE)
-The metabolic reactions are calculated deterministically (not random) using an orderinary differential equation (ODE).
+The metabolic reactions are calculated deterministically (not random) using an ordinary differential equation (ODE).
 The different systems that are included are:

 - Central metabolism